MicrosoftDocs/windows-dev-docs/hub/dev-environment/rust/setup.md

 > [!TIP]
 > Rust works very well on Windows; so there's no need for you to go the WSL route (unless you plan to locally compile and test on Linux).
 Since you have Windows, we recommend that you just run the `rustup` installer for 64-bit Windows.
 You'll then be all set to write apps *for* Windows using Rust.

 When the Rust installer is finished, you'll be ready to program with Rust.
 You won't have a convenient IDE yet (we'll cover that in the next section&mdash;[Install Visual Studio Code](#install-visual-studio-code)).
 And you're not yet set up to call Windows APIs.
-But you could launch a command prompt (the **x64 Native Tools Command Prompt for VS**, or any `cmd.exe`), and perhaps issue the command `cargo --version`.
+But you could launch a command prompt (`cmd.exe`), and perhaps issue the command `cargo --version`.
 If you see a version number printed, then that confirms that Rust installed correctly.

 If you're curious about the use of the `cargo` keyword above, *Cargo* is the name of the tool in the Rust development environment that manages and builds your projects (more properly, *packages*) and their dependencies.